≡ Menu

 “One size fits all approach!”

-The good news is that this is exactly what you’re going to find here at IBUSA.
+The good news is that this is precisely what you’ll find here at IBUSA.

-Now, will we be able to help out everyone who has been previously diagnosed with a Bicuspid Aortic Valve?
+Can we help out everyone previously diagnosed with a Bicuspid Aortic Valve?

 No, probably not.
-But what we can tell you is that in addition to offering a wide variety of different term and whole life insurance policies, IBUSA has also worked very hard to establish relationships with many of the Best Final Expense Insurance companies as well so that in the event that someone isn’t able to qualify for a traditional life insurance policy, chances are there may be some other “type” of product that you CAN qualify for.
+But what we can tell you is that in addition to offering a wide variety of different term and whole life insurance policies, IBUSA has also worked very hard to establish relationships with many of the Best Final Expense Insurance companies so that if someone isn’t able to qualify for a traditional life insurance policy, chances are there may be some other “type” of product that you CAN qualify for.

 0 comments… add one